 Let’s look at each of these scenarios in detail, along with where you can sign-up for the various leagues.

-Big money leagues with the highest payouts
+3 big money leagues with enormous payouts

 If you’re looking for the biggest payouts possible, you’ll want to enter a money league with a significant grand prize.
 Although the entry fees for these cash leagues are also quite significant, you can enter a much cheaper satellite to earn an entry into the bigger contests.